-"Facility Definition"
+"Facility Definition includes an associated offshore place"

 The safety case must be a true reflection of the state of safety arrangements for the existing or proposed facility.
 It must demonstrate by its contents and any relevant supporting material that the operator knows what technical and human activities occur or will occur, how they are managed, and how safety will be assured in the event of an emergency.